 If your site contains or is engaged in any of the above, we may immediately and completely disconnect your site from Jetpack, without notice.

-There are a few other circumstances in which we may restrict or disconnect elements of your Jetpack connection.
-Read on for more details about when this may happen, and what services it will affect.
+There are a few other circumstances in which additional policies may apply, or we may restrict or disconnect elements of your Jetpack connection.
+Read on for more details.

-Participation in the Ads program is subject to the Automattic Ads Terms of Service, which includes details about types of content that are prohibited in the program, such as pornography or gratuitous violence.
+Participation in the Ads program is subject to the Automattic Ads Terms of Service, which includes details about types of content that are prohibited in the program, such as sexually explicit material or gratuitous violence.
 If you violate these terms, we may turn off WordAds on your site.